Is Tropic Colour a scam?

+No. They are not.
 If you’re a filmmaker, video editor, or content creator, you’ve probably come across Tropic Colour.
-They’ve become a well-known hub for cinematic video editing assets—LUTs, textures, transitions, film burns, overlays, and creative packs designed to give your projects that high-end commercial look and a frequent collaborator of MoonBear's
+They’ve become a well-known hub for cinematic video editing assets and are a frequent collaborator of MoonBear's.

 But while Tropic Colour has carved out a space in the industry, it’s not the only option.
 Whether you’re looking for more affordable packs, niche creative tools, or just something fresh, there are plenty of alternatives to TropicColour.com worth checking out in 2025.